maxwellhaydn/chess-nlp/README.md

 ## Configuration

-The parser can be configured to accept alternate spellings of pieces and files.
+The parser can be configured to accept alternate spellings of pieces, ranks, and files.
 For example:

     const options = {
         aliases: {